alorr10/react-native-animated-typewriter/README.md

 ## Documentation

-Any props accepted by React Native's `Text` component are accepted by `TypeWriter`.
+Any props accepted by React Native's `Text` component are accepted by `AnimatedTypeWriter`.
 These additional props are also accepted:

 ### timeBetweenLetters